 - Launch World of Warcraft and go to the System Menu.

 - Navigate to the Advanced tab and select DirectX 11 next to Graphics API.

-After the changes are applied, restart the game to test.
+After applying the changes, restart the game to test.
 If WoW is still running slow or choppy, have a look at Fix 4.